 D) A is false, but R is true

-24. Assertion (A): In quality control of environmental monitoring systems, when sample size n > 30, the sampling distribution of skewness coefficient follows approximately a normal distribution with mean zero and variance 6/n for data drawn from symmetric populations.
+24. Assertion (A): In quality control of environmental monitoring systems, when sample size n > 30, the sampling distribution of the skewness coefficient follows approximately a normal distribution with mean zero and variance 6/n for data drawn from symmetric populations.

 Reason (R): The central limit theorem ensures that all sample statistics, including higher-order moments like skewness and kurtosis, converge to normal distributions regardless of the parent population distribution when the sample size is sufficiently large.